ValveSoftware/steam-runtime/README.md

 build-crosstool.sh builds a cross-compiler targeting the Steam runtime.

-x-tools/shell.sh is a script that runs an arbitrary command with paths set up for building with the cross-compiler and development runtime.
+x-tools/shell.sh is a script that runs an arbitrary command with paths set up for using the cross-compiler and development runtime.
 If a command isn't passed to shell.sh, it will run an interactive shell.

+For simple builds you can set the path to x-tools/bin and it will use the correct compiler for your setup.

+For more complex build environments you can either run:
+	x-tools/shell.sh --arch=[i386|amd64] [command]
-You can set up paths manually for your build system by looking at the environment variables set in x-tools/shell.sh and scripts in x-tools/bin
+or set up environment variables yourself by looking at x-tools/shell.sh